-Look for bands and performers in your genre who are similar to you in terms of message, attitude, and identity.
-Produce something that will appeal to both fan bases, then advertise it on all your platforms.
+Look for bands and artists in your genre who, in terms of message, disposition, and identity, are comparable to you.
+Create something that both fan bases would enjoy, then promote it across all of your platforms.

 Your inner circle is a wonderful place to start when developing your fan base.
-Your earliest supporters will probably be intimate friends, family, and acquaintances.
+Your earliest supporters will probably be close friends, family, and acquaintances.

-To build your fanbase, you have to make it fun and easy for them to support you.
-Make sure that your content is easy to share so people can spread the word about you.
+To build your fan base, you have to make it fun and easy for them to support you.
+Make your content easy to share so that people can spread the word about you.
 You also have to give them something in return for their support by making it easy for them and rewarding their involvement with small perks.

-You can increase the number of listeners to your music by offering incentives.
+By providing incentives, you can increase the number of people who listen to your music.
 Giveaways and competitions are excellent methods to accomplish this.
 Everyone enjoys getting prizes.